 The key shifts:

 - Stay conversations become continuous, not annual.
-Small, adaptive check-ins replace the big scheduled event.
+Small, adaptive check-ins take over from the big scheduled event.

 - Exit interviews become analytical, not operational.
 You stop trying to save individual departures and start identifying systemic patterns.